mdlstudioar/mdlstudioar/README.md

 - 💞️ I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me: magali@mdlstudioar.com

-Well... that was little bit about me!
+Well... that was a little bit about me!

 I am better known as La Maga de Python, in the last two years I have created that personal brand and currently I dedicate myself to teaching.
 You can follow me on instagram Instagram.com/lamagadepython and Twitter Twitter.com/lamagadepython.